nabiladem/nabiladem/README.md

 - 📫 How to reach me: you can reach me through [LinkedIn](https://linkedin.com/in/nabiladem) or email adem.nabil00@gmail.com.
 - 🕸️ Vist my [website!](https://nabiladem.com)
 - 💬 Tell me about any opportunities.
 Let's connect!
-- ⚡ Fun fact: I was born in Djibouti but Phoenix, AZ is my hometown 🏠
+- ⚡ Fun fact: I was born in Djibouti but I am based in Phoenix, AZ 🏠